Doheny Memorial Library

 Los Angeles CA 90089-0185

 The historic Edward L. Doheny Jr. Memorial Library has served as an intellectual center and cultural treasure for generations of students, faculty and staff since it opened in 1932.
-Created as a memorial to Edward L. Doheny Jr., a USC trustee and alumnus, this landmark building was USC's first freestanding library.
-75 years since its doors first opened, it remains one of the university's most important and popular academic facilities.
+Created as a memorial to Edward L. Doheny Jr., a USC trustee and alumnus, this landmark building was USC's first freestanding library and remains one of the university's most important and popular academic facilities.

 In addition to housing a vast book and journal collection, Doheny also has spaces for studying, collaborative work, and special events.
 Students often study in the Los Angeles Times Mirror Reference Room or on the ground floor’s Arts Corridor, located conveniently close to Doheny’s tea house, LiteraTea.
 To work collaboratively, students may make an online reservation at libcal.usc.edu for a collaborative workroom in the East Asian Library.
 For special events and meetings requiring multimedia capabilities, room reservations can be made online for the East Asian Library’s seminar room and conference room.